-The first reason sending your kids to college is often a bad deal is because they’ll waste precious years that they could have spent setting up their finances.
+The first reason not to go to college is that they’ll waste precious years that they could have spent setting up their finances.

-The Barefoot Investor explained it in his book.
-If you look at the chart in the Barefoot book, you can see that if you start early, you’re financial headstart is huge!
-For example, if you started putting $5,000 into savings from age 15 every year until you were 24-years-old and then discontinued putting in $5,000 thereafter, you would make $2.71 million by age 60.
+For example, if you started putting $5,000 into savings from age 15 every year until you were 24-years-old and then discontinued putting in $5,000 after that, you would make $2.71 million by age 60.
 But, if your friend started putting in $5,000 from age 25 for the rest of his life, he would only make $1.61 million by age 60.

-So, unless you do a course that pays you huge sums of money after graduation, it’s very likely that you’ll be financially behind the rest of your life.
+So, unless you do a course that pays you vast sums of money after graduation, it’s very likely that you’ll be financially behind for the rest of your life.

-Another reason I’m keen to steer my children away from college is so they can become entrepreneurs instead.
-Entrepreneurship is something that requires plenty of time and effort and kids can have that at home – especially if they’re homeschooled.
+Another reason not to go to college is to become an entrepreneur instead.
+Entrepreneurship requires plenty of time and effort, and kids can have that at home – especially if they’re homeschooled.

-Personally, I think it’s really sad that so many students are forced to live so far away from home just so they can get a degree.
-Taking the entrepreneurship path means you don’t have to do this. but can stay with parents so their cost of living isn’t as high as if they went to university.
+Taking the entrepreneurship path means students don’t have to do this.
+They can stay with their parents, so their cost of living isn’t as high as if they went to university.